"Ah, music ...A magic beyond all we do here!"

 -- Dumbledore (PS7)

-A powerful magic often associated with healing and lifting the spirit.
+Music is a powerful magic often associated with healing and lifting the spirit.

 References from the canon